 A share code is an unusual grouping of 9 letters and numbers.
 People who do not have citizenship in the UK receive this code from the UK Home Office.
 This code makes it possible to determine a person’s immigration status online.
 So they can use it as a basis for immigration checks and make the documentation process easier since the code can be verified by employers, landlords, and schools throughout the UK.

 People no longer have to show themselves as visa or permit holders by using printed documents.
 Instead of this, a digital code is initially given to them.
 If jobs are related to the information technology industry and the companies are seeking software engineers, employers can check the code to know if the person is authorized to work, rather than waiting for the whole department’s approval.
-T
+In 2025, amid the digital shift, share codes have become integral to online verifications, with the Home Office emphasizing their role in streamlining processes as eVisas replace physical vignettes by 2026.

 Who Can Get a Share Code?

-Some people who are not residents in the UK with specific statuses of immigration statuses can acquire a share code.
+Some people who are not UK residents and have specific immigration statuses can get a share code.
 These are the ones:

 - EU, EEA, or Swiss citizens who have either settled or pre-settled status